What we do?

-Micro-forests are dense pockets of vegetation that provide essential ecosystem services like:
+Micro-forests are dense pockets of climate-ready vegetation that:

 - absorb carbon.